eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

         )
 ```

-Let's understand code:
+Code explanation:

-1. `inputs` from the workflow are sequence of `Entities`, each item from input has list of entities and each entity has its values. (#22-26)
+1. `inputs` from the workflow is a sequence of `Entities` with each item from the input having a list of entities and each entity having values.
+The entities and values are seperately counted. (#22-26)
-2. One end of values count, workflow reports get updated with total number of entities and values as summary. (#27-37)
+2. Once the counting is done, the workflow report is updated with the total number of entities and values as the summary. (#27-37)

 ## Configuration

-Plugins can have an application wide configuration, which can not be changed on runtime and is the same of all instances of this plugin.
+Plugins can have an application-wide configuration which cannot be changed on runtime and applies to all instances of this plugin.

-This plugin configuration is provided as `self.config` [PluginConfig](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/plugins.py#L32) object to the plugin.
+This plugin configuration is provided in the `self.config` [PluginConfig](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/plugins.py#L32) object of the plugin.
 The `get` method of this object returns a JSON string of the configuration.

-Plugin configurations use the `plugin_id` as a config path in the `dataintegration.conf`.
+Plugin configurations use the `plugin_id` as a config path in `dataintegration.conf`.

 ```hocon title="Example plugin configuration"
 plugins.python.<plugin_id> = {